Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: Radiation processes in particle acceleration under LIV assumption

 We set $\delta_n = 0$ to isolate effects on the photon sector and solved Equation~\ref{eq:liv:ic} numerically.
 Figure~\ref{fig:final:energy:ic:photon} shows the LIV effect on the energy of the photon after the interaction.
 The plot shows how the energy of the photon after the interaction (final photon energy) depends on the energy of the photon before the interaction (initial photon energy) for different LIV coefficients.
 The energy of the photon after the interaction tends to the Thomson regime when the initial photon energy is larger than a value depending on the LIV coefficient, as shown in the plot.
 This can be verified as Equation~\ref{eq:final:energy:collision} and Equation~\ref{eq:liv:ic} leads to $E_\gamma' = E_\gamma$, which is the Thomson regime, in the high-energy limit ($\delta_n^{(\gamma)}E_\gamma^n \gg 1$).

 Figure~\ref{fig:cross:Section} shows the evolution of the cross section with the initial energy of the photon, including LIV via Equations~\ref{eq:final:energy:collision} and~\ref{eq:liv:ic}.
-LIV significantly impacts $\sigma_{\textrm{KN}}$, enhancing the interaction probability and effectively bypassing Klein-Nishina suppression until the Thomson limit is recovered.
+In our kinematic approach, LIV modifications to the photon dispersion relation lead to changes in the effective cross section, enhancing the interaction probability and effectively bypassing Klein-Nishina suppression until the Thomson limit is recovered.

 Figure~\ref{fig:average} shows the evolution of the scattering angle with the initial energy of the photon including LIV.
 A new transition to the Thomson regime is observed at high energies.

 Using the modified cross section and final energy of the photon, the emitted power under LIV assumption can be calculated via